-The 2015 NSW Arts and Cultural Policy Framework, Create in NSW identifies one of the key actions to be actioned for Regional NSW as:
+The 2015 NSW Arts and Cultural Policy Framework, Create NSW identified one of the key actions to be actioned for Regional NSW as:

 Promoting opportunities for cultural tourism through Destination Management Planning (DMP) — in consultation with the Regional Arts Network and Destination NSW.

-This rightly identifies the potential of cultural tourism but needs to be seen in the context of the issues involved in making the connections between those in the regions involved in the arts and the tourism industry, or as now known in official jargon as “the visitor economy”.
+The potential of cultural tourism needs to be seen in the context of issues involved in making the connections between the regional arts sector and the tourism industry (known in official jargon as “the visitor economy”).

-Some of those issues are highlighted below to provide further insight how we might all move forward on this important action.
+Some of those issues are highlighted below to provide further insight into how the arts and cultural sector can be involved.

 What is a Destination Plan?

-The concept of Destination Management Plans in New South Wales formally came about in 2012/13 as an identified First Year Action of the Visitor Economy Action Plan.
+The concept of Destination Management Plans (DMP) in New South Wales formally came about in 2012/13 as an identified First Year Action of the Visitor Economy Action Plan.
 It became linked to funding requirements.
-It was not a new concept being long used in the United Kingdom.
 There was also an existing template, the Guide to Best Practice Destination Management, developed by the Australian Regional Tourism Network (ARTN) in association with the Department of Resources, Energy and Tourism.